AutoResearch/sweetbean/docs/User Guide/timeline_variables.md

 ```

-Additionally to timeline variables, we can also create function variables.
+Additionally, to timeline variables, we can also create function variables.
 For example, we can create a variable that gives us the correct key press depending on the word of a StroopStimulus:
 [Derived Variable](./function_variables.md)